Non-Pharmacological Treatments

 Confidence, vascular tone, large muscle strength, and release of pain fighting endorphins

 Must adjust for specific patient needs.
 Ideal to work with physical therapist to start.
+Very gradually build intensity.
+Is important for patients to “start low and go slow.

 Fluids

-Prevents dehydration, and can create a helpful pressor effect.
+Prevents dehydration and can create a helpful pressor effect.

 Salt